 The popularity of homeopathic medicines in pregnancy is not recent.
-In fact, it has been a favored alternative to allopathic medicines for centuries since the latter is suspected of having teratogenic effects.
+In fact, it has been a favored alternative to allopathic medicines for centuries since the latter is suspected of having teratogeniciXSubstances that can cause birth defects or abnormalities in a growing embryo. effects.
 Although homeopathy may not replace allopathy completely, it may be recommended in some instances.

 Read this post to learn about the uses of homeopathic medicines for some common pregnancy-related complaints.

 Homeopathic medicines are usually safe for pregnant women (1).
 They are generally derived from natural sources such as plants and minerals and diluted several times.
 Also, homeopathic medicines are non-addictive and contain negligible amounts of artificial substances.

 They can help provide relief from common problems such as morning sickness, constipation, insomnia, heartburniXA burning sensation in the chest when food and stomach acid reflux back into the esophagus. , and back pain (2).
 However, you should not self-prescribe the medications but see a qualified homeopath.

 The medications mentioned in this section are general recommendations for informational purposes only.
 You need to consult a certified homeopath for personalized prescriptions.